nodepond/supersonic/README.md

 SuperSonic connects to a pure-data patch, listening to a TCP-Socket on the localhost.
 The port is per default 3000.

-If you need, to connect to another host or port, then you will configure it like this:
+If you need to connect to another host or port, then you will configure it like this:

  - Open the PD-patch and edit the port in the netreceive module.
  - Start the supersonic-irb console with 'ruby supersonic --host myhost --port myport'